Nonacquiescence: History

 The issue of nonacquiescence first came to national prominence at the beginning of the American Civil War, in the famous case of Ex parte Merryman (1861).
 Merryman involved the executive branch's refusal to comply with a U.S. circuit court decision that President Abraham Lincoln's suspension of the writ of habeas corpus was invalid.

 Contemporary use

 In the United States, federal agencies might practice nonacquiescence by refusing to accept the validity of unfavorable court decisions as binding precedent.

-Exceptionally, the Social Security Administration and the Internal Revenue Service openly declare such conduct.
+Both the Social Security Administration and the Internal Revenue Service have done so in response to certain court decisions.

 The U.S. Internal Revenue Service (IRS) uses the term nonacquiescence in its actions on decision to indicate that the IRS disagrees with a court ruling and will not follow its precedent nationwide.
 In some cases of nonacquiescence, the IRS may follow the decision's precedent within the jurisdiction of the case in question, but not apply it in other jurisdictions.

 Executive nonacquiescence has been heavily criticized by the federal courts, as well as the American Bar Association.